langchain-ai/langchain/docs/docs/contributing/how_to/integrations/chat_models.md

 ### Add and configure standard tests
 There are two namespaces in the langchain-tests package:

-[unit tests](../../../concepts/testing.mdx#unit-tests) (`langchain_tests.unit_tests`): designed to be used to test the component in isolation and without access to external services
+- [Unit tests](../../../concepts/testing.mdx#unit-tests) (`langchain_tests.unit_tests`): designed to be used to test the component in isolation and without access to external services
-[integration tests](../../../concepts/testing.mdx#integration-tests) (`langchain_tests.integration_tests`): designed to be used to test the component with access to external services (in particular, the external service that the component is designed to interact with).
+- [Integration tests](../../../concepts/testing.mdx#integration-tests) (`langchain_tests.integration_tests`): designed to be used to test the component with access to external services (in particular, the external service that the component is designed to interact with).

 Both types of tests are implemented as [pytest class-based test suites](https://docs.pytest.org/en/7.1.x/getting-started.html#group-multiple-tests-in-a-class).